Teaspoon: Unit of measure

-In some countries, a teaspoon (occasionally "teaspoonful") is a cooking measure of volume, especially widely used in cooking recipes and pharmaceutic medical prescriptions.
+In some countries, a teaspoon (occasionally teaspoonful) is a cooking measure of volume, especially widely used in cooking recipes and pharmaceutic medical prescriptions.
 In English it is abbreviated as tsp. or, less often, as t., ts., or tspn..
 The abbreviation is never capitalized because a capital letter is customarily reserved for the larger tablespoon ("Tbsp.", "T.", "Tbls.", or "Tb.").

-The household teaspoons provide very bad approximations of any unit of measure.
-In a small-scale research, Falagas et al. found out that the volume of liquids inside different teaspoons varies almost three times, between 2.5 and 7.3 ml (the average value was 4.4 ml).
+A small scale study in Greece found that household teaspoons are a poor approximation of the standard tsp measure.
+The study investigated the accuracy of teaspoons as a measuring tool for liquid medicine.
+They surveyed 71 teaspoons from 25 houses and found that the volume varied between 2.5 and 7.3 mL.